memex/trails-proposal/README.md

 - Three **entry** objects describing [fragments](https://www.w3.org/TR/annotation-model/#fragment-selector) of .mp4, .jpg, and .txt files defined as annotations with the `describing` or `bookmarking` motivation.
 It is not required to use a fragment selector, the whole file could also be referenced, this example just shows that it is possible.

-- Four **collection**s defined as annotations with a `linking` motivation, each targeting a List (ordered) or Composite (unordered) of one or more **entry** objects.
+- Four **collection**s defined as annotations with a `linking` motivation, each targeting a List (ordered) or Composite (unordered) of 1 or more **entry** objects.

-- One **trail** defined as an annotation with a `linking` motivation, targeting a List of **step**s.
+- One **trail** defined as an annotation with a `linking` motivation, targeting a List of 1 or more **step**s.

-- Four **step**s defined as annotations with a `linking` motivation, linking a **collection** to 0 or more **step**s.
+- Four **step**s defined as annotations with a `linking` motivation, linking 1 **collection** to 0 or more **step**s.

 Note that a `body` property is [not required by the Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#cardinality-of-bodies-and-targets).
 Collections and Trails make use of this fact.

-An `mx` namespace is  included via the `http://example.org/vocab/memex.jsonld` `@context`.
-This provides `mx:type` string which can be used to index memex records (entries, collections, trails, steps) by type.
+An `mx` namespace is  included via the `@context` '`http://example.org/vocab/memex.jsonld`'.
+This provides an `mx:type` string which could be used to index memex records (entries, collections, trails, steps) by type.

 A client application would display these linked elements using whatever layout/navigation strategy it sees fit.
 One example of a layout strategy might be to show each step in a trail as a slide in a slide presentation.
 The contents of each slide would be the dereferenced from the collection specified in the step's `body`.
 Collections serve as a means to show one or more entries per narrative step.
-Each step targets 0 or more steps.
-These might be used to provide navigation to the next slide or slides in the case of a nonlinear/branching presentation.
+Each step targets 0 or more subsequent steps.
+These might be used to provide navigation to the next slide, or slides in the case of a nonlinear/branching presentation.

-## Open Questions

-- Would a `mx:layoutStrategy` property be useful to give consuming clients a hint as to how to best present a trail?
-- What is the correct syntax for a `dc:description` with multiple languages?

 ## IPFS
 It is possible to store these JSON-LD annotations in IPFS/IPLD.
 To do so, the `id` property must be excluded as per [this discussion](https://github.com/ipfs/notes/issues/152#issuecomment-239153915).
 Content IRIs starting with `http://example.org/` can be replaced with a `fs:/ipfs/QmContent/` IRI, thus adhering to the Web Annotation Data Model.
 A consuming client application can interpret these IRIs as necessary.

+## Open Questions

+- Would an `mx:layoutStrategy` property be useful to give consuming clients a hint as to how to best present a trail?
+- What is the correct syntax for a `dc:description` with multiple languages?
+- When a `body` is not provided in the case of trails and collections, is it fair to say that the targeted annotations are _linked_ to the trail/collection?

 # Entries